shobhitsh03/-Intelligent-Ride-Sharing-Optimization-Framework/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## © Copyright

+Made by Shobhit Shukla & Kumar Tejaswa.
+All rights Reserved.

 ## 🙏 Acknowledgments

 - Mistral AI for the powerful language model